bethsouza/vROps/README.md

 **How to contribute**

 Through Pull Requests (PR) you can contribute.
-But first, use the Github issue to discuss proposed changes.
+But first, use the Github issue to discuss proposed changes.<br/>
+You can send message to me with any additions, suggesyions on Twitter @bethcsouza

 Thank you to help and share this project with the community!<br/><br/>
 **Thanks for help**<br/>